-Effective as of December 14, 2023, we entered into a Revolving Line of Credit Loan Agreement with Excel Family Partners, LLLP ("Excel" and the "Excel Revolving Line of Credit Agreement") for up to a principal sum of \$2,500,000, under which we may pay down and reborrow up to the maximum amount of the \$2,500,000 limit (the "Excel Revolving Line of Credit").
+Effective as of December 14, 2023, we entered into a Revolving Line of Credit Loan Agreement with Excel Family Partners, LLLP, an entity managed by Bruce Cassidy, Chairman of our Board of Directors, ("Excel" and the "Excel Revolving Line of Credit Agreement") for up to a principal sum of \$2,500,000, under which we may pay down and re-borrow up to the maximum amount of the \$2,500,000 limit (the "Excel Revolving Line of Credit").
 Our drawdown on the Excel Revolving Line of Credit is limited to no more than twenty-five percent (25%) of the last three full months' revenue, not to exceed \$1,250,000 in any quarter, and not to exceed in aggregate the outstanding debt amount of \$2,500,000.
 The Excel Revolving Line of Credit is a perpetual loan, with a maturity date that is twelve (12) months from the date of formal notice of termination by Excel, and accrues interest, payable semi-annually in arrears, at a fixed rate of interest equal to ten percent (10%) per year.
-Under the Excel Revolving Line of Credit Agreement, we granted to Excel a security interest in all of our present and future assets and properties, real or personal, tangible or intangible, wherever located, including products and proceeds thereof, which security interest is pari passu with the RAT Non-Revolving Line of Credit Agreement and the May 2023 Secured Line of Credit (each as described below), but is subordinate in rights to GemCap under the GemCap Revolving Line of Credit Agreement (as described below).
+Under the Excel Revolving Line of Credit Agreement, we granted to Excel a security interest in all of our present and future assets and properties, real or personal, tangible or intangible, wherever located, including products and proceeds thereof, which security interest is pari passu with the RAT Non-Revolving Line of Credit Agreement (as described below).